PTC-Education/Onshape-Integration-Guides/API_Intro.md

     # Setting "size" to be "Large" and the "base_dimension" to be 0.5 meter
     config = "size%3DLarge%3Bbase_dimension%3D0.5%2Bmeter"
     params["configuration"] = config

+**Note:** however, if you do not specify the `"configuration"` in your `query_params` for the API calls, Onshape will always use the default value of all the configurations, despite any changes in the actual Onshape document.
+Also, changing the configuration through API calls does not make saved changes to your Onshape document.
+Hence, you should plan the usage of your CAD model beforehand when deciding whether you should build the model with "configuration" or "variables" (which is essentially a part "feature").

 #### 3.3.2 Making `POST` API calls
 When making a `POST` API call to update information of the Onshape model, most procedures and API call components are similar to a `GET` call, and the major difference comes from specifying the payload `body` of the request.